 Collective Worship at St Andrew’s

 Collective worship is central to the life of St Andrew’s Church of England Primary School.
-We believe worship to be a special act or occasion whose purpose is to show reverence to God.
+We believe worship to be a special act or occasion whose purpose is to show reverence to God and an appreciation of the World which He created.
 Collective worship involves all members of the school community coming together as a class, key stage or whole school and celebrating our Christian values, vision and ethos.
 All participants reflect upon their contribution to the spiritual, moral, social, and cultural development of our school community.

 In line with the 1988 Education Reform Act, which states that collective worship should be ‘wholly or mainly of a broadly Christian character’, our collective worship is generally based on the teachings of Christ and traditions of the Christian Church.
 However, we conduct our acts of worship in a manner that is sensitive to the individual faith and beliefs of all members of the school community.